-Depending on how many people you are cooking will affect your decision on whether you want a large pressure cooker or a small pressure cooker and if it’s important for you to have colour matching kitchen equipment you need to know if these are the best pressure cookers to fit that bill.
+Depending on how many people you are cooking will affect your decision on whether you want a large pressure cooker or a small pressure cooker and if it’s important for you to have colour matching kitchen equipment you need to know if the Instant Pot vs King Pro are the best pressure cookers to fit that bill.

-The Instant Pot Duo 7-in-1 has 2 size options, a 6L pot and an 8L pot.
+The Instant Pot Duo 7-in-1 has 3 size options, the new Instant Pot 3L, the 6L and an 8L pot.
 You have to remember that although the pot says 6L you can’t fill it to the top so the amount you can cook isn’t that amount.
 That said, the standard size is 6L and for most things that size seems to be sufficient for the average family, if you want to do lots of batch cooking or if you have a larger family then it could be worth your while investing in the bigger size.

-There is only 1 colourway for this instant pot and that is the stainless steel with black lid.
+There is only 1 colour for this Instant Pot and that is the stainless steel with black lid.

 So how does the Pressure King Pro compare?
-There is a 3L, in the 8 in 1 range and it comes in Red, Chrome or Black.
+Apart from the basic pressure king pro digital pressure cooker chrome, there is a 3L, in the 8 in 1 range and it comes in Red, Chrome or Black.
 There is a 5L in the 12 in 1 range which also has colours Red, Chrome and Black and finally there is a 6L, 20 in1 in chrome.

-As you would expect the 3L, and 5L sizes on the Pressure King Pro are less than the Instant Pot, but the smallest size Instant Pot is 6L, so a larger pressure cooker.
+As you would expect if you compare pressure cooker prices, the 3L, and 5L sizes on the Pressure King Pro are less cost than the Instant Pot.
 When you go to the 6L in the Pressure King Pro it’s only just less price than the 8L Instant Pot, although there are more features.

 When it comes to the cooking features, they both have similar capabilities.

-The differences are the Instant Pot offers Yoghurt Making and the Pressure King Pro offers Canning.
-The 3L Pressure King Pro doesn’t have either of those options or the saute/browning option.
+Comparing the Pressure King Pro vs Instant Pot, the differences are the IP offers yoghurt making and the PKP offers canning.
+The 3L Pressure King Pro doesn’t have either of those options although the 3L Instant Pot offers the same as it’s big brother.
 The 6L Pressure King Pro has all of the above options and also offers, frying, pizza, baking and Jam making.

-The main difference in the accessories is the inner pot, the Instant Pot offers a stainless steel option, the Pressure King Pro has a non stick option on all of their ranges.
+The main difference between the Pressure King Pro 5 litre accessories and the Instant Pot accessories is the inner pot, the Instant Pot offers a stainless steel option, the Pressure King Pro inner pot has a non stick option on all of their ranges.
 Both offer measuring cups and spoons and all but the 3L have a steam tray.

 The main issues with the Instant Pot are to do with the slow cooker, which doesn’t cook it right.
 Apparently it doesn’t heat up enough to cook it properly, on the other hand the saute option is too hot and not adjustable.There is also issues about the inner pot, because it isn’t non stick, food can burn on the bottom.

-The main problems associated with Pressure King Pro are to do with the lid, a lot of people have problems getting the lid on and off, they also have problems getting spare parts like the seal and the pressure valve.
+The main Pressure King Pro problems are to do with the lid, a lot of people have problems getting the lid on and off, they also have problems getting spare parts like the seal and the pressure valve.
 The inner tray didn’t fit well and was poor quality.

 So if colour is your thing, the Pressure King Pro has the best range, it also has the smallest size .